dotnet/machinelearning-samples/docs/migrations/breaking-changes-1.0.0-preview.md

-Severity    Code    Description    Project    File    Line    Suppression State

-Error    CS0246    The type or namespace name 'MultiClassClassifierMetrics' could not be found (are you missing a using directive or an assembly reference?)
+2. Error    CS0246    The type or namespace name 'MultiClassClassifierMetrics' could not be found (are you missing a using directive or an assembly reference?)
 BikeSharingDemand    C:\GitRepos\machinelearning-samples-v1.0.0-Preview\samples\csharp\common\ConsoleHelper.cs    59    Active